 To me being self sustainable means knowing how to do certain things, and being able to teach yourself to do things you don’t know (you know, otherwise called being an adult).
 Things like knowing how;

-- To cook good, healthy nutritional food at home
+- To cook good, healthy nutritious food at home

-- To run a household; set a budget, pay bills on time, and keep it clean.
+- To run a household; set a budget, pay bills on time, and keep the household clean.

 - To maintain your own car

 - To fix things around the house and